Govcraft/acton/README.md

-# acton-htmx
+# acton-dx

 > **Status**: 🟢 Phase 1 Complete - Documentation & Examples (Week 12)

 **Opinionated Rust web framework for server-rendered HTMX applications**

-acton-htmx is a production-grade web framework that gets you from idea to deployment in minutes, not days.
+acton-dx is a production-grade web framework that gets you from idea to deployment in minutes, not days.
 Built on battle-tested components from the Acton ecosystem, it combines Axum's performance with HTMX's hypermedia-driven architecture.

 ## Design Principles